AmineLadrem/AmineLadrem/ReadMe.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Amine Ladrem
 ====================================================================================================================================

-IoT Developer - Backend Developer
+IT ENGINEER - SOFTWARE DEVELOPER
 ------------------------------------

 Hey there !
 I'm a IoT Developer with a passion for creating efficient and responsive systems.
 I hold a Bachelor's Degree in Engineering of Computer Systems Engineering and Software, providing me with a solid foundation for my work.
 In addition to my firmware expertise, I also excel as a Backend Developer.
 I'm skilled in technologies like Laravel, MySQL, and Firebase, enabling me to craft robust and dynamic backend solutions.